jimmyff/jimmyff-website/content/_index.md

 ## Coding & technology

 You can find my public projects over on my [Github profile](https://github.com/jimmyff/).
 I'm always creating something new!
 My main language is [Dart](/tags/lang-dart), I'm in love with the Flutter framework.
 I'm also trying to level up my [Rust](/tags/lang-rust) skills.
 I'm a big fan of serverless technology and my preferred backend is Google Cloud.
-Oh and I use [Nix](/tags/nix/) btw.
+Oh and I use [Nix](/tags/nix/) btw ([my nixfiles](https://github.com/jimmyff/nixfiles)).

 ---